 a.
 DBI has a lease agreement with a related party for the lease of land in Taloc, Bago City, Negros Occidental for a period of fifteen years from September 4, 2017 to September 3, 2032.
-Rental fee amounted to P12 and P10 per month in 2020 and 2019, respectively.

 The future minimum lease receipts under non-cancellable operating leases are as follows: